21thstudios/CapstoneProject/README.md

 * `FP_HUD` is the widget that displays the player's health, ammo, and score

 ## BP_FirstPersonCharacter
- * Intergral BluePrint that is responsible for or tangent to most things related to each player character including:
+ * Integral Blueprint that is responsible for or tangent to most things related to each player character including:
     * `Character` and `Camera` movement
     * `Gun` (under ownership of the respective player) related actions such as sprinting, aiming, firing, reloading, pickup
     * Player health and death